hansenjn/CiliaQ/README.md

 - dwachten (at) uni-bonn.de

 ## Using CiliaQ
-### System requirements
-#### Hardware requirements
-ImageJ/FIJI does not require any specific hardware and can also run on low-performing computers.
-However, a RAM is required that allows to load one image sequence that you aim to analyze into your RAM at least twice.
-ImageJ does not require any specific graphics card.
-The speed of the analysis depends mainly on the processor speed.
-Only the generation of 3D visualizations, an optional function of CiliaQ, will use the graphics card of the computer.

-#### Operating system
-The ImageJ plugins were developed and tested on Windows 8.1, Windows 10, and macOS Catalina (version 10.15.6).
-ImageJ is also available for Linux operating systems, where the ImageJ plugins and Java software in theory can be equally run.

-#### Software requirements
-Performing the analysis pipeline requires the installation of [ImageJ](https://imagej.net/Downloads) (tested on versions 1.51r, 1.51u, and 1.52i) or ideally, the ImageJ distribution [Fiji](https://imagej.net/Fiji/Downloads) (tested with Fiji including ImageJ version 1.51r).

 ### Getting started
-To install ImageJ/FIJI and CiliaQ on your computer, please follow the [installation instructions in the CiliaQ Wiki](https://github.com/hansenjn/CiliaQ/wiki/Installing-CiliaQ).
+For information on hardware and software requirements and a guide on how to get CiliaQ running on your computer, please follow the [installation instructions in the CiliaQ Wiki](https://github.com/hansenjn/CiliaQ/wiki/Installing-CiliaQ).

 ### User Guide / Manual
 A very detailed User Guide for the whole CiliaQ pipeline is available [here](https://github.com/hansenjn/CiliaQ/blob/master/Webfiles/CiliaQ_SOP.pdf) as a PDF.